 Spinal cord injuries can be classified into four different varieties as described below.

-Behind the chest are the twelve thoracic vertebra where the ribs attach.
+Behind the chest are the twelve thoracic vertebrae where the ribs attach.
 Injuries to this region often affect the chest and result in paraplegia.

-The vertebra between the ribcage and pelvic region are the lumbar vertebra.
+The vertebra between the ribcage and pelvic region is the lumbar vertebra.
 An injury here could limit the use of one’s legs.

-The last five vertebra are the sacral vertebra, and a sacral spine injury can likewise result in lost leg and hip function.
+The last five vertebrae are the sacral vertebra, and a sacral spine injury can likewise result in lost leg and hip function.

 Factors Affecting the Value of Spinal Cord Injury Lawsuits

-While severe spinal cord injuries can result in large payouts, the exact value of these injuries depend on several factors, including:
+While severe spinal cord injuries can result in large payouts, the exact value of these injuries depends on several factors, including: